Azimuthal equidistant projection: Applications

 Azimuthal equidistant projection maps can be useful in terrestrial point to point communication.
 This type of projection allows the operator to easily determine in which direction to point their directional antenna.
 The operator simply finds on the map the location of the target transmitter or receiver (i.e. the other antenna being communicated with) and uses the map to determine the azimuth angle needed to point the operator's antenna.
 The operator would use an electric rotator to point the antenna.
 The map can also be used in one way communication.
 For example if the operator is looking to receive signals from a distant radio station, this type of projection could help identify the direction of the distant radio station.
 In order for the map to be useful, the map should be centered as close as possible about the location of the operator's antenna.

-Azimuthal equidistant projection maps can also be useful to show ranges of missiles, as demonstrated by the map on the right.
+Azimuthal equidistant projection maps can also be useful to show ranges of ballistic missiles, as demonstrated by the map below.
+The map is centered on North Korea, along with concentric circle overlays showing the different ranges of the country's missiles.